Chart Rulership: Classic astrology

 Chart rulership has changed over time due to the discovery of previously unknown planets.
-In classic astrology, Mars, Venus, Mercury, Jupiter, and Saturn were the only planets visible to the naked eye and ruled the astrological signs along with the sun and moon.
-While astrologers are aware that the sun and moon themselves are not planets, they are often grouped as such due to their movement around the earth (since birth charts are mapped from the perspective of our position on Earth).
-The sun and moon are also referred to as luminaries and each have their own significance in horoscopic astrology alongside their roles as planets.
-The sun, moon, and aforementioned observable planets are known as the classic or ancient rulers are still used by some astrologers today.
+In classic astrology, Mars, Venus, Mercury, Jupiter, and Saturn were the only planets visible to the naked eye and ruled the astrological signs along with the Sun and Moon.
+While astrologers are aware that the Sun and Moon themselves are not planets, they are often grouped as such due to their perceived movement around the Earth (since birth charts are mapped from the perspective of a person's position on Earth).
+The Sun and Moon are also referred to as luminaries and each have their own significance in horoscopic astrology alongside their roles as planets.
+The Sun, Moon, and aforementioned observable planets are known as the classic or ancient rulers are still used by some astrologers today.

 Modern astrology

 After the discovery of Uranus, Neptune, and Pluto starting in the 18th century, chart rulership was adjusted to include these previously unobserved planets accordingly.
-Today all eight planets, as well as the sun and moon, are commonly attributed in chart rulership.
+Today all eight planets, as well as the Sun and Moon, are commonly attributed in chart rulership.
 Some astrologers also include Ceres as a newly discovered dwarf planet, however, consensus has not yet been reached on its position as a chart ruler.
 The modern interpretation of chart rulers is most often used though some astrologers will use both classical and modern rulers for reference when interpreting an individual's natal chart.
 Often in this case the inner planets (Mars, Saturn, and Jupiter) will be referenced as a chart's primary ruler while the outer planets (Uranus, Neptune, and Pluto) become a secondary ruler.

 The inner planets refer to planets visible to the naked eye.
-These are the sun, moon, Mercury, Venus and Mars.
+These are the Sun, Moon, Mercury, Venus and Mars.
 Jupiter and Saturn may or may not be included in this category.
-They are often instead known as the “transpersonal” planets because they are a transition from the inner personal aspects of one's life to the outer impersonal.
+They are often instead known as the transpersonal planets because they are a transition from the inner personal aspects of one's life to the outer impersonal.
 Outer planets include those that need a telescope to be seen, such as Uranus, Neptune, and Pluto.
 The inner and outer planets are significant to chart rulership because they are said to represent an individual's basic drive and the unconscious.
-Knowing how many cycles a planet makes around the earth and how fast a planet makes these cycles allows individuals to understand and master the energy and lessons of that particular planet.
+Knowing how many cycles a planet makes around the Earth and how fast a planet makes these cycles allows individuals to understand and master the energy and lessons of that particular planet.